xdelaruelle/modules/doc/source/design/lint-sub-command.rst

 * It does not evaluate files sourced by designated files
-* If :instopt:`--enable-nagelfar-addons` is enabled (default) a specific syntax database and plugin is added to the Nagelfar command line to lint specified file depending on its type (global/user rc, modulerc or modulefile)
+* If :instopt:`--enable-nagelfar-addons` is enabled (default) a specific syntax database and plugin is added to the Nagelfar command line to lint specified file depending on its type (global/user rc, modulerc, modulecache or modulefile)

   * Modulefile command, their options and syntaxes are checked based on this file type
-  * Since not the same command set can be used in global/user rc file, in modulerc and modulefile
+  * Since not the same command set can be used in global/user rc file, in modulerc, modulecache and modulefile

 Report output